thomascolomba/SpringBoot-readAListFromStandardPropertiesFile/README.md

   System.out.println(myString);<br/>
 <br/>
 <br/>
-The application will read the values 'myString1' and 'myString2' of the property myList in the standard application.properties configuration file then display it in the terminal.<br/>
+The application will read the values 'myString1' and 'myString2' of the property myList in the standard application.properties configuration file then display them in the terminal.<br/>